mostertg/fds/src/02_tools_techniques.md

 The word "time" in the phrase "running time" can be misleading.
 Running time in algorithm analysis is not measured in units of time such as seconds.
 Knuth counted MIX instructions executed.
 With pseudocode, we can count assignment statements executed, as long as we fully account for expressions involving the application of functions.
 This works because assignment statements tend to dominate other operations in imperative code.
 Sometimes one has to be careful about implicit assignment, such as updating loop variables.

 Of course, clock time is what we are actually worried about in the end.
 But with pseudocode being close to the actual implementation language, the hope is that the behaviour of the final program will be close to the analyzed pseudocode.
-For Pascal and C (designed at about the same time), it is reasonable to assume that executing one statement will take constant time, so an O-notation analysis would be valid.
+For Pascal and C (designed at about the same time), it is reasonable to assume that executing one statement will take constant time, so an $O$-notation analysis would be valid.
 For C++, Java, and subsequent languages, it is easier to inadvertently hide expensive operations in simple syntax, so the analyzer and implementer must be careful.

 Third, we need to specify the variable on which running time depends.
 To this end, we distinguish the **problem** being solved (for example, sorting), an **instance** of the problem (for example, a particular sequence of integers), and the **size** of the instance (for example, fifty numbers).
 The word "size" is used loosely; we may not account for all factors involved in storing the data, just as we don’t account for every instruction executed while solving the problem.

-## 2.1.5 Precision leads to complications
+### Precision leads to complications

 The running time of an algorithm to solve a problem will be a function of the size of an instance.
 For insertion sort, this could be the number of items to be sorted.
 Here we run into a slight problem with the model of computation.
 A 64-bit machine architecture has a fixed maximum size of addressable memory: at most $2^{ 64 }$ bytes can be addressed.
 This is a large but constant number.
 So the size of an instance cannot grow arbitrarily large.
 In fact, since the total state of the machine (contents of memory, registers, and all other indicators of state) is an even larger but still constant number, any terminating program must have running time bounded by that larger constant (otherwise it would repeat a total state, and thus cycle forever).

 In practice, we don’t really mean "as the size goes to infinity", but rather "as the size gets large but not so large that it runs into the inherent limits of the machine architecture".
 But it’s tricky to define the model to take into account those limits, without modifying algorithms or complicating their analysis.

 The technical solution generally used (which is only emphasized to rule out arguments like the one above) is to let the word size vary with the problem size.
-If the problem size is $n$, we allow polynomially more memory, that is, memory size $n^k$ for some $k$, and such a memory can be addressed by a word size of $k{ }log{}n$.
+If the problem size is $n$, we allow polynomially more memory, that is, memory size $n^k$ for some $k$, and such a memory can be addressed by a word size of $k \log n$.
 This permits analysis of algorithms we intend to implement without additional complications, and makes it hard to "cheat" by proposing algorithms that are technically correct within the model but make no practical sense.

 In complexity theory, where we study the relationship between problems by trying to reduce one to the other, we need to be even more precise about problem size.
 The standard measure is the number of bits needed to encode an instance.
-This sometimes necessitates more details about efficient encoding and decoding, and may result in extra $O(log{ }n)$ factors creeping into the analysis.
+This sometimes necessitates more details about efficient encoding and decoding, and may result in extra $O(\log n)$ factors creeping into the analysis.
 Here, we are not going to deal with any of this.
 We will, as is common practice, make simplifying assumptions and overlook their consequences, trusting everyone to act in good faith.
 But it’s important to realize that attempts to be more precise lead us into messy situations.
 That is more motivation to keep things vague.

-## 2.1.6 Algorithm analysis in practice
+### Algorithm analysis in practice

 The running time may depend not only on the size of the instance to be solved, but on the specific data.
 For example, insertion sort runs much faster on one hundred numbers already in sorted order than it does on one hundred numbers in reverse sorted order.
 The most common way of dealing with this (because it is easiest) is **worst-case** analysis.
 We can define $I_n$ to be the set of all problem instances of size $n$.
 Given a particular problem instance $I$, we define $R(A,I)$ to be the running time of algorithm $A$ on instance $I$.
-Then the worst-case running time of $A$ on instances of size $n$ is $max_{I \in I_n}R(A,I)$.
+Then the worst-case running time of $A$ on instances of size $n$ is $\max_{I \in I_n}R(A,I)$.

 There are other choices we could make: best-case (suitable for marketing) or average-case (requires specifying a probability distribution on instances, which may or may not be justified, and then typically doing more complicated mathematics).
 But here, we’ll mostly stick to worst-case analysis.

 The **max** function does not have nice algebraic properties.
-We can use the inequality $maxI \in I_n R(A,I) \leq m$ if and only if for all $I \in I_n,R(A,I) \leq m$ to fashion a more convenient logical statement about the running time of an algorithm expressed in order notation:
+We can use the inequality $\max_{I \in I_n} R(A,I) \leq m$ if and only if for all $I \in I_n,R(A,I) \leq m$ to fashion a more convenient logical statement about the running time of an algorithm expressed in order notation:

 The running time of algorithm $A$ is $O(f(n))$ if and only if there exist constants $c$,$n_0$ such that for all $n \geq n_0$ and for all $I \in I_n, R(A,I) \leq c \cdot f(n)$.

 It’s good to keep this definition in mind, but we don’t invoke it directly in doing algorithm analysis.
 Instead, we view imperative pseudocode as being composed of blocks of statements which are combined sequentially, or repeated using loops.
 Sequential execution can be dealt with by the following generalization of the sum theorem:

 \begin{seq_th}
-If block $B_1$
-has running time $O(f(n))$, and block $B_2$ has running time $O(g(n))$, then the program consisting of block $B_1$ followed by block $B_2$ has running time $O(max{f(n),g(n)})$.
+If block $B_1$ has running time $O(f(n))$, and block $B_2$ has running time $O(g(n))$, then the program consisting of block $B_1$ followed by block $B_2$ has running time $O(\max{f(n),g(n)})$.
 \end{seq_th}

 The proof of this theorem is not difficult.